gnosis/dex-liquidity-provision/scripts/README.md

 ```

-### Confirming multisig-transactions on gnosis-safe with Metamask

-For the signing process, note that the gas consumption is underestimated.
-There is currently no proper way to estimate the gas limit.
-In order to make sure that the gas limit of your transaction is sufficient, increase it to 5.9 million gas.
-In practice, this limit suffices to deploy a strategy with 20 brackets.

 ### Deploy the bracket-strategy:

 In order to deploy new bracket-trader contracts, place orders on behalf of the newly mined contracts and fund their accounts on the exchange, one only has to run the `complete_liquidity_provision` script.